theurgi/type-challenges/easy/00007_readonly/notes.md

 }
 ```

-Using `MyReadonly`, we can can rewrite the example from the challenge:
+Using `MyReadonly`, we can now rewrite the example from the challenge:

 ```typescript
 interface Todo {